 I always feel silly saying that speaker coaching is hard work.
 Manual labor is hard work.
 Nursing, or teaching kindergarten is hard work.
-And yet, there’s this moment when a client looks up and leans back and says, “God, I’m exhausted!”
+And yet, there’s often a moment during public speaker coaching sessions when my client looks up and says, “God, I’m exhausted!”

-“Yeah,” I say, in spite of myself, “it’s hard work.
+“Yeah,” I say, “it’s hard work.
 Why do you think I’m plying you with coffee?”

 Public Speaking Burnout: When Coffee Doesn’t Cut It

 The times comes, however, when coffee—even with walnuts and dried fruit from the Park Slope Food Coop—isn’t enough to power you through the fog.

 I hit that moment a week ago, when my much-abused brain finally ground to a halt.
 I could almost feel the gears not just stop meshing but seize up like they do in a car whose engine is blown.